1941 Oregon State Beavers football team: Oregon

 The first half was played in a fog.
 With limited visibility, the first five drives ended in punts.
-Oregon's Bob Koch appeared to fumble at the Webfoot 31, but the play was blown dead.
+Oregon's Bob Koch appeared to fumble at the Duck 31, but the play was blown dead.
 The drive ended in a punt, which Durdan returned to the Oregon State 35.
-Dethman almost scored a touchdown after hauling in a 23-yard pass from Durdan, but Dethman was tackled by the final Oregon defender at the Webfoot 37.
-After the drive petered out, Durdan pinned the Webfoots at the Oregon eight.
-The Webfoots lost five yards and punted out at the Oregon three.
-The Webfoots' punter, Curt "Curly" Mecham shanked the punt, which only traveled 21 yards.
+Dethman almost scored a touchdown after hauling in a 23-yard pass from Durdan, but Dethman was tackled by the final Oregon defender at the Duck 37.
+After the drive petered out, Durdan pinned the Ducks at the Oregon eight.
+The Ducks lost five yards and punted out at the Oregon three.
+The Ducks' punter, Curt "Curly" Mecham shanked the punt, which only traveled 21 yards.
 Day ran for nine yards on two plays.
 On third-and-one, Dethman ran for seven yards and a first down to the eight on a reverse.
 Day's first two carries netted five yards.
 Durdan ran inside the two.
-On fourth-and-goal, Dethman was stopped short of the end zone inside the Webfoot one.
+On fourth-and-goal, Dethman was stopped short of the end zone inside the Duck one.
 The next three drives ended on punts.
 Oregon State subsequently had first-and-ten at the Oregon 36, but Day fumbled.
-Four plays later, after the Webfoots converted their third and final first down, Simas became the first player all season to intercept a Jim Newquist pass, coming down with the ball at the Beaver 41.
+Four plays later, after the Ducks converted their third and final first down, Simas became the first player all season to intercept a Jim Newquist pass, coming down with the ball at the Beaver 41.
 Oregon State would hold Oregon without a first down for the rest of the game.
 George Zellick came up with a circus catch of a Durdan pass to give Oregon State the ball inside of the Oregon 35, but Durdan fumbled on the next play, which ended both teams' last best opportunity of the first half.